qbead/qbeadWebsite/content/book/sight.md

 ![An artistic rendering of a close-up of the back of the eye illustrating the rods (black rectangles) and cones (triangles colored by type).](/images/bookpics/rods_cones.png "Close-up cartoon of rods and cones in an eye")

 This leads to a problem… If our eyes can sense only red, green, and blue, how come we can see yellow?
 Our eyes and brains have evolved so that our red- and green-sensing cones both respond slightly to yellow.
 If our brain detects that both groups of cones are activated, it knows to interpret the color as yellow.
 And similar compromises are made for the other colors we can detect.
-For instance, purple activates both the red- and blue-sensing cones.
+For instance, purple activates both red- and blue-sensing cones.

 ::: further-reading
-There is an animal that can (unlike us) detect the difference between a true pure color, and a mixture of colors that fakes the presence of the given color.
+There is an animal that can (unlike us) detect the difference between a true pure color, and a mixture of colors that fakes the presence of the given color (for humans, the true pure colors we can see are red, green, and blue).
 This animal is a mantis shrimp, and it has 12 different types of cone cells in its eye.
-The Oatmeal comics has [an informative and entertaining strip about it](https://theoatmeal.com/comics/mantis_shrimp).
+The Oatmeal comic has [an informative and entertaining strip about it](https://theoatmeal.com/comics/mantis_shrimp).
 :::

 ::: further-reading
 You can learn more about the spectrum of light in the section on [light and color](/lightandcolor).
 :::

 We can exploit this imperfection of our eyes to make rich colorful displays (such as the screen you are viewing this on!) while using only three colors.
-In a sense, we are reverse-engineering colors!
-Since our eyes cannot distinguish between true purple and a mixture of blue and red, we don’t need a purple light source, only blue and red lights (and green for the other color combinations).
-If you look with a magnifying glass at a TV screen displaying a white page, you will see it is made out of red, blue, and green dots.
-Below you can move the sliders in order to see how all the colors of the rainbow can be made by mixing just red, green, and blue (or our eyes can be convinced of that, even if it is not true).
+For instance, since our eyes cannot distinguish between true purple and a mixture of blue and red, we don’t need a purple light source, only blue and red lights (and green for the other color combinations).
+If you look at a TV screen displaying a white page with a magnifying glass, you will see that it is made out of red, blue, and green dots.
+Combinations of these red, blue, and green dots make up the colorful displays you are looking at on your screen.
+Below, you can move the sliders to see how all the colors of the rainbow can be made by mixing just red, green, and blue (or our eyes can be convinced of this, even if it is not true).

 <style>
 #colortests {